 Academic Programming Staff

-She also develops educational programs in consultation with faculty most likely to use specific exhibitions or certain parts of the museum's collections for teaching purposes.
-Working with individual faculty members, she plans classroom sessions in the Bernstein Center for Object Study, where objects not on view in the galleries are available for the class.
+In consultation with faculty, she develops educational programs around specific exhibitions and collections areas.
+She also manages the Bernstein Center for Object Study, where objects not on view in the galleries are available for classes.
 She also organizes teaching exhibitions with faculty.